 Over the years, many people have asked me for tips for selling online.
 While I’m certainly not an expert, I have learned a few things along the way.
 I made this list because I kept hearing the same questions — hopefully my experience (and many, many mistakes) will be helpful to my friends who are just starting out.

-For a bit of background info, I started selling on eBay in the mid 90’s.
+For a bit of background info, I started selling my work at west coast art shows and festivals in the late 80’s.
+This enabled me to hone my skills and style, while learning some basic sales skills in a real world environment (no small feat for an introvert).
+My online selling adventures began on eBay in the mid 90’s.
 For many years that enabled me to be a stay at home mom while still earning a livable wage.
-That was before they started changing their policies (and fees!) like crazy – these days, I find that I prefer selling on Etsy.
+That was before they hiked their fees and changed their policies to be a bit less seller-friendly.
+These days, I find that I prefer selling on Etsy.
 To be fair, I haven’t sold on eBay in a few years – so I may want to check back and see what it’s like these days – but generally speaking, I find that Etsy’s fees are more affordable and it has a stronger, warmer sense of community.
 In addition, Etsy customers seem to be more appreciative of hand crafted work, as opposed to many of the eBay bidders who seem to be willing to overlook quality in favor of a “bargain”.

 YMMV, and depending on your product and/or personality you may find that you prefer selling on one of the many other venues, such as eBay, Artfire, Dawanda.
 Some of these tips will probably translate to those venues, but they’re primarily geared toward Etsy, since that’s the venue that I like and am most familiar with right now.
 So without further ado, here are my top 7 tips for selling on Etsy: